langchain-ai/langchainjs/docs/docs/getting-started/install.md

 This applies to all imports from the following 6 modules, which have been split into submodules for each integration.
 The combined modules are deprecated, do not work outside of Node.js, and will be removed in a future version.

-- If you were importing from `langchain/llms`, see [LLMs](../modules/models/llms/integrations) for updated import paths.
+- If you were using `langchain/llms`, see [LLMs](../modules/models/llms/integrations) for updated import paths.
-- If you were importing from `langchain/chat_models`, see [Chat Models](../modules/models/chat/integrations) for updated import paths.
+- If you were using `langchain/chat_models`, see [Chat Models](../modules/models/chat/integrations) for updated import paths.
-- If you were importing from `langchain/embeddings`, see [Embeddings](../modules/models/embeddings/integrations) for updated import paths.
+- If you were using `langchain/embeddings`, see [Embeddings](../modules/models/embeddings/integrations) for updated import paths.
-- If you were importing from `langchain/vectorstores`, see [Vector Stores](../modules/indexes/vector_stores/integrations/) for updated import paths.
+- If you were using `langchain/vectorstores`, see [Vector Stores](../modules/indexes/vector_stores/integrations/) for updated import paths.
-- If you were importing from `langchain/document_loaders`, see [Document Loaders](../modules/indexes/document_loaders/examples/) for updated import paths.
+- If you were using `langchain/document_loaders`, see [Document Loaders](../modules/indexes/document_loaders/examples/) for updated import paths.
-- If you were importing from `langchain/retrievers`, see [Retrievers](../modules/indexes/retrievers/) for updated import paths.
+- If you were using `langchain/retrievers`, see [Retrievers](../modules/indexes/retrievers/) for updated import paths.

 Other modules are not affected by this change, and you can continue to import them from the same path.